alxmrs/website/blog/2019-07-12-getting-back-my-domain.md

 and snoozed on adding that feature.
 Like most of software engineering, building things outside of your current ability is just a matter of Googling it and following directions.

-As time has gone on, I've kept snoozing on adding this feature, despite [learning how to implement it](https://github.blog/2018-05-01-github-pages-custom-domains-https/).
+As time has gone on, I've kept postponing this feature, despite [learning how to implement it](https://github.blog/2018-05-01-github-pages-custom-domains-https/).
 I've avoided addressing anything to do with my domain due to an completely-avoidable predicament that I got myself into all in the name of "security".
 Here I am today, writing support tickets to sort it all out.